Home Interior Design Floor Plans How To Organize an Architectural Plan – Expert Guide

 As essential as the bricks to a building and tunes to a song are the components to a structural plan.
 We’re talking about the floor plans, elevations, building sections, site plans and details.
 Here’s a basic breakdown:

 • Floor plans: These are what most people associate with architectural plans.
 They show a view from above and reveal the layout of each floor of the building.
+If you’re looking to improve how you design floor plans, our article on essential things to consider when designing a floor plan is a great resource.

 • Elevations: These are straight-on views of the exterior of the building.
 They give us depth and details about the height of the building.

 • Building sections: These are vertical cuts through the building.
 It’s like peeling away the exterior to see the interior.
+Learn more about how these work in our guide to understanding section drawings in architecture.

 • Site plans: They provide a bird’s eye view of the entire site.
 Not just the building but its relation with the surrounding environment.
+For more detail on this topic, explore our article on understanding plot plans for architects.

 • Details: These are specific close-ups on certain aspects for a better understanding.
 Details could focus on a unique architectural feature or a complex portion of the plan.

 With a grip on these components, you have a more productive lens to view and refine your architectural plan.
 Remember, each component has its role to play in the bigger picture.
+For a visual exploration of how these components interrelate, see our article on how elevations, floor plans, and sections work together in building design.

 Throughout the process of understanding the architectural plan, we’ll never lose sight of our main idea: organization is not just about the aesthetic design but about arranging and coordinating each part effectively.
 As we venture further, we’ll explore how each of these elements and components play into creating a well-organized architectural plan.